Have a Question?

 Please see the Forensic Sciences section of the catalog for more information.

-The BS/MAT option is available for students majoring in Chemistry who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in teaching.
+The BS/MAT option is available for students majoring in biology who wish to combine their bachelor's coursework with work toward a Stevenson University master's degree in teaching.
 Please see Additional Enrollment Options in the Admissions section of this catalog for more information.

 University of Maryland School of Pharmacy